-Rumours of Cancellation and Delay
+Rumors of Cancellation and Delay

 Following E3 2011, where the game was shown behind closed doors and a trailer was released, Prey 2 disappeared for nine months.
 When most of the Prey 2 panels were cancelled at GDC 2012, some assumed that the game had been outright cancelled.

-On April 20, 2012 Bethesda sent out a press release stating that Prey 2 was still in development and had been delayed due to the fact that it didn't match Bethesda's quality standards:
+On April 20, 2012 Bethesda sent out a press release stating that Prey 2 was still in development and had been delayed due to the fact that it didn't match Bethesda's quality standards.

 It was further revealed that development for the game had been stopped in November 2011.
 Human Head wished to re-negotiate their contract with ZeniMax, believing that the terms of their current contract were not fair.
 Many members of Human Head were laid off during this strike period which lasted at least until March 2, 2012.
-It is unclear if Human Head and ZeniMax have come to any sort of agreement.